 The team’s use of Bitbucket grew from three major real-time software projects to 40 Bitbucket projects and nearly 200 Git repositories within the Bitbucket installation.
 To preserve the team’s history of software development, the team migrated the history into Atlassian, so that developers could use the new tools to navigate the historical changes in a common tool suite.

-To migrate the change history of historical projects into Bitbucket and JIRA (going back as far as the 70’s), the team turned to Atlassian Platinum Expert, Go2Group.
+To migrate the change history of historical projects into Bitbucket and Jira (going back as far as the 70’s), the team turned to Atlassian Platinum Partner, Go2Group.
 Due to the extraordinarily large amount of change history data involved, Go2Group developed custom tools to migrate everything within a matter of months.

 The result is better code quality, faster collaboration cycles, and more rapid development for NextGen – all while complying with NASA process.